R.B.G.

 Guardians of the Galaxy Asteroids ‒ Concept Game

-Processing.py Python Games
+Python Software Games

 In early 2019, I was introduced to Object Oriented Programming and returned to Processing.py to test out my new powers.
 I decided to recreate the classic 1979 arcade game Asteroids themed after the asteroid evasion scene in Guardians of the Galaxy Vol. 2.